Best Adjustable Bed Bases (2026)

 Nectar Premier (Split King) vs Bear Adjustable Flex Bed

-Both suit couples, but differently.
-Nectar's split king gives each partner a fully independent base — essential when partners want different positions.
-Bear is a non-split base (couple moves together) but is cheaper (~$1,425) with customizable legs up to 12 inches and a remote flashlight. [src1, src3]
+Both suit couples, but the price gap flipped this year.
+Nectar's split king gives each partner a fully independent base — essential when partners want different positions — and now undercuts Bear by a wide margin.
+Bear is a non-split base (the couple moves together) and rose to $2,398 for a queen, though it keeps a quiet motor, legs adjustable to 12 inches, and a remote flashlight. [src1, src3]

-Pick Nectar Premier Split King if: you and your partner need to set different head/foot positions independently.
+Pick Nectar Premier Split King if: you and your partner need independent head/foot positions — and want to spend far less.

-Pick Bear Adjustable Flex Bed if: you're fine moving together and want a lower price with tall, customizable legs.
+Pick Bear Adjustable Flex Bed if: you're committed to the Bear ecosystem and want its build quality and tall, customizable legs.

 Decision Logic